 One of The Fred Hollows Foundation’s main driving principles is to end avoidable blindness and improve the health of Aboriginal and Torres Strait Islanders.
 Our program in Australia works to do everything we can to make this happen.

 This statistic shows how achievable it is to stop avoidable blindness – in most cases, most vision loss can be corrected overnight.
-However, when 35% of Aboriginal and Torres Strait Islander adults have never had an eye exam, there’s still a lot of work to do.
-The four eye conditions that cause 94% of this vision loss are: cataract, trachoma, diabetic retinopathy and uncorrected refractive error (needing glasses).
+However, when 35 per cent of Aboriginal and Torres Strait Islander adults have never had an eye exam, there’s still a lot of work to do.
+The four eye conditions that cause 94 per cent of this vision loss are: cataract, trachoma, diabetic retinopathy and uncorrected refractive error (needing glasses).